tasmota/docs/docs/FAQ.md

 1496455350: Client SONOFF already connected, closing old connection.
 1496455350: Client SONOFF disconnected.
 ```
 You have more than one device connected with the same %topic% defined.
-Its important that each device has a unique %topic% instead of the default `sonoff`.
+It's important that each device has a unique %topic% instead of the default `sonoff`.

 If that is not the issue, erase all flash using esptool.py or esptool.exe and flash again by wire (as explained [here](Esptool#upload-tasmota)) using [the latest precompiled bins with core v2.7.1](http://ota.tasmota.com/tasmota/).